MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 5. **Manually check for updates.**

-Go to **[Settings > Update & Security](https://aka.ms/WIPWindowsUpdate)** and select **Check for Updates**.
+Go to **[Settings > Update & Security > Windows Update](https://aka.ms/WIPWindowsUpdate)** and select **Check for Updates**.
 If you have set active hours, make sure your device is left turned on and signed in during your off-hours, so the update can install.

 6. **Check you're signed in with a registered account.**